BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 No!
 Haneka shows us, suffering is just suffering.
 There is nothing great to find there; it is a horrific banality.
 While watching the movie one wants to scream towards the protagonists but one has to keep watching helplessness.
-Leonard Maltin called the movie ``nonsensical and highly unpleasant'' but that is exactly the point.
+Leonard Maltin called the movie “nonsensical and highly unpleasant'' but that is exactly the point.
 Haneke wants to provoke and he wants to deconstruct the violent cinema.
 And he won't give as relief, causal rationalization, or the morally guilty.
 Violence stays brutally nonsensical.